anusha761/AgenticRAG_SDLC_AzureCloud_LngGrph/README.md

 ## Objective

 This chatbot is designed to support fast-growing tech teams, especially when onboarding freshers into Software Development or Azure Cloud roles.
+The chatbot uses domain-specific routing to maintain high precision and separation of concerns.
 It enables users to quickly clarify domain-specific concepts and practices without relying on constant expert support.
-By handling multiple domains in one interface, it benefits cross-functional teams—developers, QA, DevOps, and cloud engineers—by improving knowledge access, reducing repeated queries, and streamlining onboarding.
+By handling multiple domains in one interface, it benefits cross-functional teams—developers and cloud engineers—by improving knowledge access, reducing repeated queries, and streamlining onboarding.

 The system uses dedicated vector stores for each domain (SDLC and Azure Cloud), which ensures:
 - More accurate, domain-relevant answers